amitrajput921998/Big-Data-Engineering/README.md

   - Key-value pair transformations
   - Workflow: Input → Map → Shuffle & Sort → Reduce → Output
   - Role of cluster in parallel execution

+✅ **Day 19 – YARN Architecture & Process**
+- Learned about YARN: the key layer in Hadoop for job scheduling and resource management.
+- Topics covered:
+  - YARN components: ResourceManager, NodeManager, ApplicationMaster, Containers
+  - Analogy for simplified understanding
+  - Full lifecycle of a job in YARN: from submission to completion